“What is God’s primary desire for you, Amy Leigh?” he asked.

 Just as I started to mentally scribble an A+ over his pop quiz, my Spiritual Director added, “But, what God primarily desires for you is to give himself to you…to give his own love…in himself…to you.”

-I’ve continued pondering these words, mindful of a key aspect in which God’s primary desire directly opposes mine: For he so loved, he gave.
+Interesting.
+God’s primary desire and my primary instinct are at odds: For he so loved, he gave.
 For I so earned, I received.

 Like many, I’ve been socially conditioned to believe that everything is earned.
 Take a look at 4th grade me.
 In school I gave the appropriate behavior and received good conduct marks.
 Gave the requested answers and received good grades.
 Gave agreeableness and received acceptance.
 Even then, I was keenly aware of the need to barter.
 So, I carefully calibrated my thoughts and behaviors with the established social norms until becoming proficient in transacting.
 You know, giving something you have to get something you want or need.
 Giving attention, affection, time, money to get validation, identity, a sense of security.
 Giving to get.